This Sunday, my fiancee Anna and I officially tie the knot.

 I always tell our clients from all walks of life that the best strength and conditioning programs are ones that are sustainable.
 I’ll take a crappy strength training program executed with consistency over a great program that’s only done sporadically.
 In my daily practice, this is absolutely huge for professional athletes who need to maximize progress in the off-season; they just can’t afford to have unplanned breaks in training if they want to improve from year to year.

 If a strength and conditioning program isn’t conducive to your goals and lifestyle, then it isn’t a good program.
-That’s why I went out of my way to create 2x/week, 3x/week, and 4x/week strength training options – plus five supplemental conditioning options and a host of exercise modifications – when I pulled Show and Go together; I wanted it to be a very versatile resource.
+That’s why I went out of my way to create 2x/week, 3x/week, and 4x/week strength training options – plus various supplemental conditioning options and a host of exercise modifications – when I pulled The High Performance Handbooktogether; I wanted it to be a very versatile resource.

 Likewise, I wanted it to be safe; a program isn’t good if it injures you and prevents you from exercising.
 Solid programs include targeted efforts to reduce the likelihood of injury via means like mobility warm-ups, supplemental stretching recommendations, specific progressions, fluctuations in training stress, and alternative strength exercises (“plan B”) in case you aren’t quite ready to execute “Plan A.”